deemkeen/clusterlite/README.md

 docker-compose up --build
 ```

-3. Access the web interface at `http://localhost`
+3. Access the web interface, by opening the index.html in your browser

 ## API Endpoints